egonzalezt/EFCORE5-Learning/DbRelationships/ManyToManyPayload.md

 # Many-To-Many Payload

-When we need to add more data to the relationship between samurai and battle we need a place to store that new data for that reason we need to create a class that represent that relationship BattleSamurai.
+When we need to add more data to the relationship between samurai and battle we need a place to store that new data for that reason we need to create a class that represents that relationship BattleSamurai.

 ## EF CORE

 ### First way to implement

-For the BattleSamurai we need to know the date of the battle for that reason we need to create the weak entity called BattleSamurai
+For the BattleSamurai we need to know the date of the battle for that reason we need to create a weak entity called BattleSamurai

 ```csharp
 public class BattleSamurai